AaronAmberman/VTOLVR-MissionAssistant/README.md

 I have added a setup directory with a build of the software.

 ## Known Issues
 Location points are truncated down from up to 15 characters.
 I plan on convert the values to strings in the future as I do not need numbers...I do no calculations with them.
-Or if I can figure out a more proper conversion from float to string then string to float.
+Or if I can figure out a more proper conversion from float to string then string back to float.
 Proper in terms of matching the previous output.